-The Cambridge Diet was devised by Dr Alan Howard at Cambridge University in 1970.
-It's a diet that uses meal-replacement food packs that have all the recommended daily allowance of vitamins and minerals.
+The diet, which was originally devised by Dr Alan Howard at Cambridge University in 1970, can promise rapid weight loss thanks to meal-replacement food packs that have all the recommended daily allowance of vitamins and minerals.

 What happens on the Cambridge Diet?You meet with a Cambridge Diet counsellor every week to buy food packs - you can only buy these from a registered and trained counsellor.
 You also meet to discuss your progress with the Cambridge Diet and talk about your issues and difficulties, if you have them.
 Some people talk to their counsellor about their emotional issues with food, weight and body image, other people just appreciate a few encouraging words - it's like having a diet coach.

 Depending on what step you follow, you eat between three food packs per day (step 1, Sole Source) or one food pack with three meals and snacks per day (step 5), but this is still a balanced low-fat, low-calorie, lower carb diet.
 The step you start on depends on how much weight you have to lose and how quickly you want to lose it.
 All the steps involve eating less calories than usual, but step 1 and step 2 involve hardly any carbohydrates, which puts your body into a process called ketosis.
 Ketosis is when your body uses its fat stores for energy.

 Who is the Cambridge Diet good for?Anyone who has a BMI of 26 or more, and if you have a difficult emotional relationship with food and/or a large amount of weight to lose.
 It's a good diet to do because you have support from a counsellor.
 For the 1st and 2nd step on the Cambridge Diet you have to fill out a medical form and inform your doctor.
 Plus every 4 weeks on the Sole Source step you give yourself a break and have a light meal, rather than just food packs.